huishenlab/sv_calling_docker/README.md

 Push it onto dockerhub:

-1) Generate an access token from the huishenlab dockerhub.
+1) Generate an access token from the varishenlab dockerhub.

 2) Login to docker using the access token:

 ```
-docker login --username huishenlab
+docker login --username varishenlab
 ```

 3) You'll now be prompted for a password: